library(tidyverse) # data wrangling

 Your Task

-3. Explore additional metrics to understand user behaviour inside the sign up process.
+- Explore additional metrics to understand user behaviour inside the sign-up process.

-4. Prepare an executive summary explaining whether the new sin should be rolled out to all customers.
+- Prepare an executive summary explaining whether the new sign-up process should be rolled out to all customers.

 Loading R Packages